13 of the best podcasts for mental health

 Listen to Oprah's interviews with thought-leaders, authors and spiritual figures from around the world in this relaxing podcast which tackles life's big questions.

-Recent episodes include Buddhist monk Thich Nhat Hanh talking about how to live with compassion, a mother who lost her children in a house fire talking about how she found the strength to live in the aftermath, and author Tim Storey explains how you can turn a setback into a comeback.
+Episodes include Buddhist monk Thich Nhat Hanh talking about how to live with compassion, a mother who lost her children in a house fire talking about how she found the strength to live in the aftermath, and author Tim Storey explains how you can turn a setback into a comeback.

 This is a podcast for everyone who suffers from stress and anxiety to any degree.
 Host Kelli Walker is a registered nurse and each episode includes helpful advice for managing anxiety with practical tips and guidance.